taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.11**:
+Latest, version **3.3.12**:

- - Customizable membermsg
+ - Rebuilt web interface with Bootstrap
- - Spam filter sensitivity option
+ - Presence change message option
+ - Added AFK message support
- - Per-server command modifier option
+ - New reminders to command to view/cancel
- - Option to hide servers on status page
- - A few bug fixes

-Patch #1: Fixed bugs in admin console
-Patch #2: Bug fixes and extensions improvements
+ - Bug fixes and other improvements
-Patch #3: Minor fixes and tweaks

 Open an issue to report a bug or suggest a new feature!